 I knew that it was her handwriting for real, because for some reason I’d somewhere along the line acquired a copy of Mitch and Amy, in which Ms. Cleary had inscribed a dedication.
 The writing on the postcard matched that.

-“Dear Judith,” she wrote in blue ballpoint ink.
+“Dear Judith,” she wrote.
 I sadly do not have the postcard anymore, but remember the chills I got, seeing my name scrawled by Beverly Cleary’s hand.

 She went on to say what you’d expect – thanks for the props, etc.